Tag Archives: repossessions

 • Local Events: Keep an eye on local economic conditions.
 If a major employer in your area downsizes, there may be more repossessed vehicles available.

-• Interest Rates: Low-interest rates can make financing a repossessed vehicle more affordable.
+• Interest rates: Low-interest rates can make financing a repossessed vehicle more affordable.

 Tips for Timing Your Purchase